pashka4281/pashka4281.github.com/source/_posts/2013-01-31-debugging-web-application-directly-on-your-android-device.markdown

 categories: [Web, Chrome, Ubuntu, Development]
 ---

-If you take care of how would your web app look on mobile devices this will be definitely halepful.
+If you take care of how would your web app look on mobile devices this will be definitely helpful.
 So to make it work you need to satisfy next conditions:

   - Obviously, you'll need an android device you're going to test on (preferably Android 3.2 and higher)
   - Android SDK installed